timigod/api_doc/source/protocol/ev_charging.html.md

 # Energy Sources

-The energy source used by the station
+The energy source used by the station.

 <table class="reference levels">
   <tr>